 - Fake, alter, or present as genuine a false document pertaining to money, finances, or property (like a check or a promissory note).47

-If you are accused of grand theft by false pretenses, trick, or embezzlement…there is a chance that the charges will also involve allegations that you committed forgery.
+If you are facing charges of grand theft by false pretenses, trick, or embezzlement, there is a chance that the charges will also involve allegations that you committed forgery.
 For example, you may be accused of committing grand theft by embezzlement for forging your boss’s signature on a $1,000 check.

 Forgery is a wobbler.
-The maximum jail sentence for misdemeanor forgery is one (1) year…and for felony forgery, it’s three (3) years.48
+The maximum jail sentence for misdemeanor forgery is one (1) year.
+For felony forgery, it is three (3) years.48

 The exception is a forgery of a check, money order, etc. totaling $950 or less.
-For defendants without certain sex crime or violent felony offenses on their record, this type of forgery is always a misdemeanor, punishable by no more than one (1) year in county jail.49
+If you do not have certain sex crimes or violent felonies on your record, this type of forgery is always a misdemeanor, punishable by no more than one (1) year in county jail.49

 5.7.
 Penal Code 424 PC Misappropriation of Public Funds